masterappsdevelope/sawii/simplebrick.md

                     or services.

 **Children's Privacy**
-we are not collecting any personal information from children
+we are not collecting any personal information from children.

 **Changes to This Privacy Policy**